55 km with pack Torskeklubben Birkebeiner – February 13, 2021

 Spectators, family wanting to pick up finishers

 There is no parking at the Waskahegan Staging Area in Cooking Lake-Blackfoot Provincial Recreation Area, where the finish lines and stadium are located.
-Spectators who wish to see the finish of any event can park at the Bethel Transit Station in Sherwood Park (shown here on the 2018 Venues Map) and take the Birkie Shuttle to the Finish area.
+Spectators who wish to see the finish of any event can park at the Bethel Transit Station in Sherwood Park (shown here on the Venue Map) and take the Birkie Shuttle to the Finish area.
 The shuttle take approximately 30 minutes, depending on weather.

 There will be one transport at 9:45 am which will run from Ukrainian Cultural Heritage Village (UCHV) (Start of Long Courses) to Waskahegan Staging Area (Finish Line, Start of Short Courses).
 Catch the van outside the Red Barn.

 Registration Package Pick-up

-Pick up your registration package the the Nordic Fair.
+Pick up your registration package at the Nordic Fair.